Conduct of a civil trial before the court

 • Disputes arising under the jurisdiction of another court (e.g. labor council)

-The debate allow you and your opponent to present your requests orally and your arguments concerning the dispute between you.
+The debate allow you and your opponent, to present your requests and arguments orally concerning the dispute between you.

 The presiding judge arranges for the proceedings.